rolonicArk/gitARK/README.md

 # gitARK
-A rolonic ark built on git.
+A rolonic ark built on git and integrated with slack.

+## Introduction

-The basic idea is to use git as a repository for rolons, i.e. an ark.
+The basic idea is to use git as a repository for rolons, i.e. an ark, and to support interaction via slack.

+GitARK would not make use of any git features aside from commits and commit queries.
+This allows the full range of git tools for managing an ark.
+Movement of rolons between arks, for example, can be done with pull requests.
+Or an ark can be created in github which users can synchronize with a copy on their own computer.

+Commands, or performing journal entries, are entered as slack direct messages.
+Messages placed on other slack channels are treated as performing journal entries.

+## Directory Structure

 There are 3 top-level directories in the repository:
-- .git, which as usual holds git internal files.
+- .git, the standard directory used by git for internal files.
 - rolons, which holds all the rolon directories, one directory per rolon.
 And
 - classifiers, which holds the classifier directories, one directory per classifier type.

-Rolons are .md files in the repository, while commits are the journal entries.

-The identity of a rolon is the path name, which should not change.
+Directories under the top-level rolons directory holds ledger, classifier and descriptor files.

+Ledger files have the .md file extension and are standard github markdown text files.

+Classifier and descriptor files within a rolon directory are named for individual classifier and descriptor types.
+The file content is the current value of the corrisponding classifier or descriptor.

+By breaking rolon classifiers and descriptors into individual files, navigation through time is a simple matter of filtering the git commit structures with the appropriate rolon descriptor or classifier path name.

+The names of the directories under the rolons directory are immutable and serve as the identity of the corrisponding rolons.
-The name of a rolon is held by the name classifier and is quite mutable.
+In contrast, the name of a rolon is a classifier value and is quite mutable.
 If no name classifier is given, the rolon name is taken from the name of the rolon directory.

-GitARK would not make use of any git features aside from commits and commit queries.
-This allows the full range of git tools for managing an ark.
-Movement of rolons between arks, for example, can be done with pull requests.
-Or an ark can be created in github which users can synchronize with a copy on their own computer.

-Rolons would be created/edited by hand as .md files, each rolon having its own directory in the repository.
-Generated files in the same directory hold a single classifier or descriptor per file.

-Additionally, there will be a separate directory for each classifier used in the ark.
+Directories under the top-level classifiers directory are named for their corrisponding classifier.
-Each file in a classifier directory is for a classifier value and contains a list of all the rolons which currently have that classifier/value assignment.
+Files under a given classifier directory are named for the classifier value and contain a list of the directory names of rolons with that classifier name/value.
+Finding the rolons with a particular name then is simply done by reading the name classifier file.

+## Implementation

 Implementation language would be clojure.
 The initial program would examine all changed rolon.md files, update the secondary files generated from